 – Your Airbnb host can give you some amazing insider tips, which are not easily available on most travel sites.

 – If you’re travelling in a group, it’s better to stay in an Airbnb & divide the rent rather than paying for 2, 3 or more hotel rooms.

 – The biggest perk for choosing an Airbnb is the Privacy and having to own the entire space gives a different feel to the trip.

 When did I choose a Hotel?

-The first solo trip I did was to Paris, & back then I nervous as hell and today I look back at it and consider myself a virgin solo traveller.
-It was the time, I was scared of pretty much everything, not enough courage to try out the famous Parisian cuisine, or take cabs alone or even walk around the gorgeous city of lights alone after dark.
+The first solo trip I did was to Paris, & back then I was nervous as hell today I look back at it and consider myself a first-time solo traveller.
+It was the time, I was scared of pretty much everything, not having enough courage to try out the famous Parisian cuisine, take cabs alone or even walk around the gorgeous city of lights alone after dark.

 When did I prefer an Airbnb?